overlookmotel/react-async-ssr/README.md

 `[NO_SSR]` is a symbol which can be imported from `react-async-ssr/symbols`.

-If the promise has this property, the component will not be rendered and the next Suspense boundary above's fallback will be triggered.
+If the promise has this property, the component will not be rendered and the enclosing Suspense boundary's fallback will be triggered.

 ```js
 const {NO_SSR} = require('react-async-ssr/symbols');